-1. The section "Controlling persons" (as replaced by the Seventh Supplement) on page 13 of the Prospectus shall be replaced by the following:
+2. The subsection "Controlling persons" on page 13 of the Prospectus in Element B.16 of the Summary shall be replaced by the following:

-B.16 Controlling persons Not applicable.
-Based on notifications of major shareholdings persons German Securities Trading Act (Wertpapierhandelsgesetz - WpHG) five shareholders holding more than 3 but less than 10 per cent. shares.
-To the Issuer's knowledge there is no other shareholder hold per cent. of the shares.
-The Issuer is thus not directly or indirectly many controlled. ---
+B.16 Controlling Not applicable.
+Based on notifications of major shareholdings pursuant to the persons German Securities Trading Act (Wertpapierhandelsgesetz, WpHG), there are only persons five shareholders holding more than 3 but less than 10 per cent. of the Issuer's shares or to whom more than 3 but less than 10 per cent. of voting rights are attributed.
+To the Issuer's knowledge there is no other shareholder holding more than 3 per cent. of the shares or voting rights.
+The Issuer is thus not directly or indirectly majority-owned or controlled.

-2. In the section "Key information on the key risks that are specific to the Issuer" on page 26 of the Prospectus (as amended by the First Supplement, replaced by the Eighth Supplement and amended by the Ninth Supplement) the 13th bullet point in Element D.2 of the Summary shall be replaced by the following:
+3. In the subsection "Key information on the key risks that are specific to the Issuer" on page 32 of the Prospectus the 16th bullet point in Element D.2 of the Summary shall be replaced by the following: